KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 We reduced our Value struct size from 136 to 56 with this one simple trick.
 The biggest member field would be the `map<string, Value*>` at 48 bytes.
-Since the type field takes up only a single byte, and the remaining fields inside the union need to be mostly aligned to 8 bytes, the compiler will still insert a 7 byte gap between the type and the union.
+Since the type field takes up only a single byte and the remaining fields inside the union need to be mostly aligned to 8 bytes, the compiler will still insert a 7 byte gap between the type and the union.